UMDOER/PSYC341OER/_pages/sensation-perception/object_perception.md

 * Solso, R., and McCarthy, J.E.
 (1981).
 Prototype formation of faces: A case of pseudomemory.
 British Journal of Psychology, 72, 499-503.
 Adapted from...

-adapted from and [CognitivePsychology.wikidot.com](http://cognitivepsychology.wikidot.com/cognition:topdown) under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a> and from Kathryn Dumper, William Jenkins, Arlene Lacombe, Marilyn Lovett, and Marion Perimutter, [The Gestalt Principles of Perception](https://opentext.wsu.edu/psych105/chapter/5-7-the-gestalt-principles-of-perception/) under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+adapted from and [cognitivepsychology.wikidot.com](http://cognitivepsychology.wikidot.com/cognition:topdown) under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a> and from [The Gestalt Principles of Perception](https://opentext.wsu.edu/psych105/chapter/5-7-the-gestalt-principles-of-perception/) by Kathryn Dumper, William Jenkins, Arlene Lacombe, Marilyn Lovett, and Marion Perimutter under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.